Ctariy/search_for_objects_game/README.md

 But remember - the **fog of war** will hide from your eyes what was visible before.

-Actually, вon't expect much, it's just circles and squares. :)
+Actually, don't expect much, it's just circles and squares. :)